-What should I do if I’ve received a phishing scam pretending to be Social Security?
+What should I do if I’ve received a phishing email pretending to be Social Security?

 - If you are not certain that an E-mail you received came from Social Security or one of our marketing firms, DO NOT respond to the email or click on any links contained in the email message.
 Instead, navigate directly to the Social Security website, www.socialsecurity.gov/, and click on the my Social Security icon.

-- Report the incident by forwarding the scam email to the U.S. Computer Emergency Readiness Team at firstname.lastname@example.org. (http://www.us-nocert.gov/nav/report_phishing.html).
+- Report the incident by forwarding the suspicious email to the U.S. Computer Emergency Readiness Team (US-CERT) at email@example.com. (http://www.us-nocert.gov/nav/report_phishing.html).

-What are other tips I can use for detecting phishing scams?
+What are other tips I can use for detecting phishing emails?

 - If an email includes a business name, telephone number, or website link, verify the legitimacy of these items by searching for the official number or website in a search engine.